AkshitOstwal/AkshitOstwal/README.md

 - 🌱 I’m currently learning
 - 🥇 Won more than 15 Hackathons 🏆
-- 👯 I’m looking to collaborate with other content creators
 - 💻 Developing **[Orange Wallet](https://onelink.to/orangewallet)**
+- 👯 ~I’m looking to collaborate with other content creators~ ( Not currently involved in content creation )
 - 🧘‍♂️ ~Meditate Daily~ (Not keeping up with this)
 - ⚡ Fun fact: I love to go on Trekking